rebiiin/invoiceapp/README.md

-## MySQL Database DDL script of the backend database
+## MySQL database ddl script of the backend

 ```sql